PennLINC/fw-heudiconv/docs/source/installation.rst

 =============

-Follow instructions below to set up your system for using ``fw-heudiconv`` on your machine
+To use locally, follow instructions below to set up your system for using ``fw-heudiconv`` on your machine:

 Estimated time: 15 minutes